puppetlabs/iac/_posts/2021-02-26-status-update.md

 [`puppet-litmus`][puppet-litmus] (`0.25.0`)

+## PDK 2.0.0 is now available!

+Special thanks to  [David Schmitt][David Schmitt] and [Jesse Scott][Jesse Scott] for their hard work and dedication in getting PDK 2.0.0 released this week.
+In the new version you can find new features and enhancements as: ability to generate new facts, the pdk new fact command to generate new custom facts in a module, ability to generate new functions, the pdk new function command to generate new functions in a module, AIX option to new module interview options, AIX to OS compatibility picker during the guided interview for pdk new module  and more surprises.
+Check [here](https://puppet.com/docs/pdk/2.x/release_notes_pdk.html#pdk-20) and see what we have for you!

 ## Big news and big next Monday!

 We are in the process of dropping Puppet 5 support from our supported modules.
 Puppet 5 reached End of Life (EOL) in January 2021.
 The plan is to start rolling out updated modules with Puppet 5 support removed by the start of next week (March 1st 2021).
 We have a lot of releases planned - stay tuned, it's going to be a big Monday!